Chris1712/Chris1712.github.io/_posts/2019-10-06-prism-mocking.md

 ![prism mocking curl resul]({{ site.url }}/img/prism-curl.png)

-You can see here that the fields generated aren't particularly realistic, though - for example the string fields are just "string".
+You can see here that the fields generated aren't particularly realistic, though - for example the string fields just take the value "string".
 If needed, you can improve this by adding [examples](https://swagger.io/docs/specification/adding-examples/) to your spec under the response or schema - if they're available then prism will pick from those.
 This is in general a good idea for improving the clarity of your spec, particularly if you expect it to be widely used, or if you're using it to generate documentation.

 So if I edit petstore.yaml to add an example for the fields for the Pet object: